bmelly/discreteQ/README.md

 In the top-left panel we see both observed unconditional quantile functions as well as the counterfactual quantile function.
 The top-right panel provides the results for the difference between the observed unconditional distribution (Q1 minus Q0).
 This difference is decomposed into two components that appear in the bottom panels.

 The bottom-left panel provides the difference between the treated and the counterfactual quantile functions (Q1 minus Qc).
-These two quantile functions are obtain by integrating the same conditional distribution of the outcome over different distribution of the covariates (for Qc we use the distribution of the regressors in the control group and for Q1 we use the distribution of the covariates for the treated group).
+These two quantile functions are obtained by integrating the same conditional distribution of the outcome over different distribution of the covariates (for Qc we use the distribution of the regressors in the control group and for Q1 we use the distribution of the covariates for the treated group).
 This difference is known under a variety of names in the literature: the composition effect, the explained component, the justified component, the effect of characteristics.

 The bottom-right panel provides the results for the difference between the counterfactual and the control quantile functions (Qc minus Q0).
 These two quantile functions are obtained by integrating different conditional distribution function over the same distribution of the regressors.
 Thus, this part of the difference cannot be explained by the different characteristics of the groups.
 It is therefore called the unexplained difference.
 In discrimination studies, this component is often interpreted as the discrimination between the group (because it cannot be explained but this interpretation may be incorrect if important regressors are omitted or not observable).

-If we can assume that the treatment is as good as conditionally randomized, then this component has a causal interpretation as the quantile treatment effect on the treated.
-Thus, in this case, `discreteQ()` can be used to estimate the quantile treatment effects for the whole population with the argument decomposition = FALSE and it can be used to estimate the quantile treatment effects on the treated with the argument decomposition = TRUE.
+If we can assume that the treatment is as good as conditionally randomized, then this component has a causal interpretation as the quantile treatment effect on the untreated.
+Section 2.3 in (Chernozhukov, Fernández-Val, and Melly 2013) provides formal conditions for such an interpretation to be valid.
+Thus, when these assumptions are satisfied, `discreteQ()` can be used to estimate the quantile treatment effects for the whole population with the argument `decomposition = FALSE` and it can be used to estimate the quantile treatment effects on the untreated with the argument `decomposition = TRUE`.
+Finally, the quantile treatment effect on the treated (with a reverse sign) can be obtained with the argument `decomposition = TRUE` and `d = 1 - treatment`.

 Advanced examples
 =================